 This one is a favourite and helpful tip when trying to keep the kitchen tidy.
 Make everything a game; i.e. imagine the surface is made of lava and you only have three lives – if you get something out of the bowl and into the lava you lose a life – hopefully they are competitive enough to try their hardest to make minimal mess.

-10. Join an online cookalong
+10. Join a cookalong